If you're wondering how to choose a therapist in the UK or how to find the right therapist online, this guide will help you.

 These questions are a good starting point if you're trying to figure out how to find a therapist that feels right for you.

-2. Understand the different types of therapy
+Understand the different types of therapy

 Therapy isn't one size fits all.
 There's cognitive behavioural therapy (CBT), psychodynamic therapy, person-centred, the list goes on!
+If you’ve tried CBT before and felt it didn’t work for you, there are many other therapy approaches that might fit you better.

-Try CBT or ACT if you want practical tools.
+Try CBT if you want practical tools.

 You might like person-centered therapy if you're looking for space to really sit with your emotions and make sense of them.